gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 ```

-Starting with this release, you get a more helpful error message indicating the source location where the cycle was detected and a list of the providers in the chain that led to a cycle.
+Starting with this release, you get a more helpful error message indicating the source of the cycle and a list of the providers in the chain that led to it:

 ```
 FAILURE: Build failed with an exception.